GeorgeHansen/e-commerce/README.md

 The project is using composer to add libraries (currently the only one is phpmailer) To install simply install composer and run composer install.

+mail() is disabled on the given server which means that phpmailer and composer won't be used except for testing